Imuquin Immune Health for Dogs and Puppies

 • Excessive whining or barking

-Time to Talk
+When it’s Time to Talk to Your Veterinarian

-VetRxDirect features a large selection of behavioral health products including over the counter supplements, pheromone products, and prescription medications for both dogs and cats.
+VetRxDirect features a large selection of behavioral health products, including over-the-counter supplements, pheromone products, and prescription medications for both dogs and cats.
 We’ve highlighted a few of the most popular below.

-Solliquin for Fear and Anxiety at VetRxDirectSolliquin is a nutritional supplement that encourages behavioral health in dogs and cats.
+Solliquin is a nutritional supplement that encourages behavioral health in dogs and cats.
 Solliquin helps provide a feeling of calm and contentment during stressful events, without the use of sedation.
-Made with natural ingredients including magnolia and phellodendron extracts, l-theanine from green tea, and whey protein concentrate.
+Made with natural ingredients including magnolia and phellodendron extracts, L-theanine from green tea, and whey protein concentrate.

-Reconcile at VetRxDirectReconcile, fluoxetine, is a prescription medication for dogs with certain behavior and cognitive disorders.
+Reconcile, fluoxetine, is a prescription medication for dogs with certain behavior and cognitive disorders.
 It works by affecting serotonin levels in the brain that may be unbalanced.
 Reconcile is commonly prescribed to treat separation anxiety in dogs, and help relieve behavioral symptoms.

-Sileo at VetRxDirectSileo is a prescription treatment for dogs that suffer from anxiety and behavioral problems caused by noises (noise aversion).
-It contains the sedative dexmedetomidine at a low dose to help calm dogs down, without heavy sedation, so they can keep fully functional.
-Sileo is an oral gel labeled to start working in 30-60 min and last 2-3 hours.
+Sileo is a prescription treatment for dogs that suffer from anxiety and behavioral problems caused by noises (noise aversion).
+It contains the sedative dexmedetomidine at a low dose to help calm dogs down, without heavy sedation, so they can remain fully functional.
+Sileo is an oral gel labeled to start working in 30-60 minutes and last 2-3 hours.

 2019 Independence Day Holiday Schedule